packetcap/go-pcap/README.md

 The binaries will be output as `dist/pcap-<os>-<arch>`.
 Additionally, if you are building for your local OS+arch, a binary named `pcap` will be deposited in the current directory, so you can just do `./pcap`.

 For options, run `./pcap --help`.

-## TODO

-* add BPF filter support, so we can do `"pcap udp and port 23"`
-* more efficient packet retrieval support on macOS
+It also supports using filters.